framework-one/framework-one.github.io/source/documentation/3.6/developing-applications.markdown

 When you use `renderData()`, no matching view is required for the action being executed.

+As of release 3.6, FW/1 can accept JSON data in the body of a POST.
+To enable this, set `enableJSONPOST` to `true` in your framework configuration.
+FW/1 assumes the JSON data will deserialize to a struct and that will be appended to the request context, overriding any URL variables of the same name as elements of the deserialized struct.

 Designing Services and Domain Objects
 ---
 Services - and domain objects - should encapsulate all of the business logic in your application.
 Where possible, most of the application logic should be in the domain objects, making them smart objects, and services can take care of orchestrating work that reaches across multiple domain objects.